 We obtain data used to analyse companies and/or assets with regard to sustainability indicators from external service providers.
 We take our data from various service providers (e.g. MSCI ESG Research LLC, S&P Trucost, ISS ESG) in order to benefit from the highest possible data quality.
 In addition to diversification, we ensure high data quality through automated, random checking mechanisms.
 Raw data flows into a software for sustainable portfolio management, which processes the corresponding data automatically.
 Only a very small proportion of these data is estimated due to a lack of reporting at company level.
-In doing so, we draw on average values for industries or sectors.
+In doing so, we draw on average values for industries or are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anti-corruption and anti-bribery matters.

-What are the objectives of the sustainable investment that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?
+What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?